Louisiana Library Association

 The Louisiana Library Association (LLA) is a professional organization for Louisiana's librarians and library workers.
 It is headquartered in Baton Rouge, Louisiana.
 The LLA publishes The LLA Bulletin (est. 1937) and Louisiana Libraries magazine.

 It was originally founded in 1909, called the Louisiana State Library Association, after a call for a statewide library group from the New Orleans Library Club.
 An initial meeting of thirty people was held at Tulane University in 1909 with the goal of increasing the number of trained librarians in the state and drafting library legislation.
-The main speaker was Chalmers Hadley from the American Library Association.
+The main speaker was Chalmers Hadley president of the American Library Association.
 The LLA fell into some disorder during and after World War I, and was reorganized in 1925.
 The LLA Convention or Conference began in 1909 has been held annually (except for 1914-1924, 1933, and 1945).